 The blessings of Allah upon us are countless.
 There are so many blessings of Allah that we can’t even write them down.
-If we start writing them all, our life would come to end but Allah’s blessing will never finish.
-Even if we think of this Human Body of ours, from the time we came to this world we were not even able to move on our own.
-Alhumdulillah, now we can walk with the help of these feet, we are able to eat, we are able to breath.
+If we start writing them all, our life will come to an end, but Allah’s grace will never finish.
+Even if we think of this Human Body of ours, from the time we came to this world, we were not even able to move on our own.
+Alhumdulillah, now we can walk with the help of these feet, we can eat, we can breathe.
 Every breath we take is a blessing of Allah.
 Every step we take is a blessing of Allah.
 The food we eat is a blessing of Allah.
 So, we should thank Allah for all these blessings, say Alhumdulillah every time and in every situation.

 “Say (O Muhammad PBUH): “Praise and thanks be to Allah, and peace be on His slaves whom He has chosen (for His Message)….”
 [Surah An-Naml 27: 59]

 and Allah said:

 “…And If you would count the blessings of Allah you would not be able to count them…” [Surah Ibrahim 14:34]

 In another Verse, Allah commands us to thank Him:

 “Therefore remember Me (by praying, glorifying), I will remember you, and be grateful to Me (for My countless Favours on you) and never be ungrateful to Me.”
 [Surah al-Baqarah 2: 152]

 In Surah Rahman (The Most Gracious), following verse repeated many times: